customink/qusion/README.md

 * Conversion from a Rails plugin to this gem.
 * Support for Rails 3.
+* Support for Ruby AMQP 0.8.x (for 0.7.x see the amqp-0.7.x-stable branch).
 * Removed support for Merb (it complicated the code and tests; just use Rails 3).

 ## Before You Start